snatchev/branding.rb/README.md

 # Branding

+Proud of your code?
 Add some bling to your terminal.

-Branding has 1 dependency and is less than 300 lines of code.
+## Perks

+* No dependencies!
+* Pure Ruby PNG decoding in < 200 LoC
+* Loads of fun!

-## Installation
+## Quality

-Add this line to your application's Gemfile:

-    gem 'branding'

-And then execute:

-    $ bundle
+Much quality:

 ## How it works